barroso2501/geofm-cerrado-github/README.md

 ## License

 MIT License — see [LICENSE](LICENSE) for details.
 MapBiomas Collection 10 data is subject to [MapBiomas terms of use](https://mapbiomas.org/en/terms-of-use) (CC-BY 4.0).
+MIT License — see [LICENSE](LICENSE) for details.
+MapBiomas Collection 10 data is subject to [MapBiomas terms of use](https://mapbiomas.org/en/terms-of-use) (CC-BY 4.0).